execution-flows/fy/documentation_site/docs/index.md

     ```

 We can explicitly see that usage of `datetime.utcnow().isoformat()` is not an accident or error, but is intentional.

+## A couple of non-obvious benefits

+A flow class cannot be instantiated if it is missing a property or method implementation from the mixin list.
+Tools like `mypy` or `PyCharm` will report classes that are missing an abstract method or property implementation.
+The Python interpreter raises an exception if you try to instantiate such a class.
+These tools also identify which abstract method or property is missing its implementation, making it easy to fix the issue.

+With this feature you get two benefits:

+1. Issues are detected during static code analysis, which is much better than waiting to execute the code to discover the problem.
+2. You do not need to worry if you forgot to include a property or mixin implementation.
+The tools will let you know.

 ## Summary